 From Hawes the wind is mostly at my back, and I plain sail west up valley to the Moorcock Inn, just shy of the Wensleydale/Garsdale watershed, turning north there down a valley for which, if I’ve not ridden it in more than a month or two, I develop serious cravings – Mallerstang.

 Why do I love Mallerstang?
-The gradients are gentle (it’s easy to see why the Settle-Carlisle railway took this valley), and – in this direction – after a short climb you’ve a long downhill that’s fast and fluid.
+The gradients are gentle (you can see why the Settle-Carlisle railway took this valley), and – in this direction – after a short climb you’ve a long downhill that’s fast and fluid.
 The surrounding fells (Wild Boar is perhaps best known) are little visited, while their long edges and gentle slopes form a perfect fit with road cycling.
-And though you’re moving fast across smooth tarmac, here it’s easy to feel that you’ve left the world behind.
+And though you’re moving fast across smooth tarmac, you feel here that you’ve left the world behind.

-Why do we want Britain to ‘Get Cycling’?
-To get its bodies and its cities primed for the next round of neo-liberal, corporate, consumer capitalist incursions, aimed at making Britain more economically ‘efficient’ and profitable?
+Cycling wide open roads lifts not just my spirits but also my horizons.
+It makes me ambitious for cycling in ways not encouraged by the Department for Transport, ambitious not just quantitatively but also qualitatively.
+‘Yes’ to more bums on saddles, but I want cycling to lead those bums – both individually and collectively – towards better things.
+Why ‘Get Britain Cycling’?
+To get its bodies and its cities primed for the next wave of neo-liberal, corporate, consumer capitalist incursions, aimed at making Britain more economically ‘efficient’ and profitable?
 Not in my name, thanks.
-I want Britain to ‘Get Cycling’ so that more people might ride their bike to ride their bike and take ‘a cycling perspective’, one which gets them closer to home, closer to themselves, closer to a world in which no one need wear a suit.
+I want Britain to ‘Get Cycling’ so more people might ride their bike to ride their bike and take ‘a cycling perspective’, one that gets them closer to home, closer to themselves, closer to a world in which no one need wear a suit.